Whatsapp Icon

 • Dental Care: Regular dental check-ups are essential, as some throat cancer treatments can affect oral health.
 Patients may need special dental care to prevent or manage these issues.

-• Nutritional Support: A nutritionist can provide guidance on eating well to support recovery, especially if swallowing is difficult.
+• Nutritional Support: A nutritionist can guide eating well to support recovery, especially if swallowing is difficult.
 This may include recommendations on meal planning, supplements, or feeding tubes, if necessary.

 The information provided here is for general informational purposes only.
 Always consult your healthcare provider for advice tailored to your medical condition and treatment history.